-Minimum Requirement to be Monitored (WHAT - element of compliance or effectiveness within the document will be monitored) Responsible Individual (WHO - is going to monitor this element) Process for Monitoring e.g. Audit (HOW - will this element be monitored (method used)) Frequency of Monitoring (WHEN - will this element be monitored (frequency/ how often)) Responsible Individual or Committee/ Group for Review of Results (WHERE - Which individual/ committee or group will this be reported to, in what format (eg verbal, formal report etc) and by who) Roles and Responsibilities Ceri Feltbower, Trust Lead for Clinical Audit Via audit proposals and completed audit reports Quarterly Quarterly reports to Advancing Quality Programme, and an annual report on ICAG Requirements that audits are conducted in line with the approved process Ceri Feltbower, Trust Lead for Clinical Audit Via audit proposals / correspondence and audit reports Quarterly Both verbal and formal report via the ICAG meeting and at the Advancing Quality Programme How audit reports are shared and how the organisation makes improvements Ceri Feltbower, Trust Lead for Clinical Audit Via action plans within audit reports and speciality clinical governance forum minutes Quarterly Both verbal and formal reporting via the ICAG meeting, formal reports to the Advancing Quality Programme The national requirements of Clinical Audit and NCEPOD are being met Ceri Feltbower, Trust Lead for Clinical Audit Via action plans within audit reports and speciality clinical governance forum minutes Quarterly Both verbal and formal reporting via the ICAG meeting, formal reports to the Advancing Quality Programme How the organisation monitors action plans /carries out re-audits Ceri Feltbower, Trust Lead for Clinical Audit Via speciality / divisional clinical governance forums minutes Quarterly Both verbal and formal reporting via the ICAG meeting, formal reports to the Advancing Quality Programme
+Minimum Requirement to be Monitored (WHAT - element of compliance or effectiveness within the document will be monitored) Responsible Individual (WHO - is going to monitor this element) Process for Monitoring e.g. Audit (HOW - will this element be monitored (method used)) Frequency of Monitoring (WHEN - will this element be monitored (frequency/ how often)) Responsible Individual or Committee/ Group for Review of Results (WHERE - Which individual/ committee or group will this be reported to, in what format (eg verbal, formal report etc) and by who) Roles and Responsibilities Craig Short, Audit and Improvement lead officer Via audit proposals and completed audit reports Annually Both verbal and formal report via the ICAG meeting.
+Requirements that audits are conducted in line with the approved process Craig Short, Audit and Improvement lead officer Via audit proposals / correspondence and audit reports Quarterly Both verbal and formal report via the ICAG meeting How audit reports are shared and how the organisation makes improvements Craig Short, Audit and Improvement lead officer Via action plans within audit reports and speciality clinical governance forum minutes Quarterly Both verbal and formal reporting via the ICAG meeting, formal reports to the Patient safety commitee The national requirements of Clinical Audit and NCEPOD are being met Craig Short, Audit and Improvement lead officer Via action plans within audit reports and speciality clinical governance forum minutes Quarterly Both verbal and formal reporting via the ICAG meeting, formal reports to the Patient safety commitee How the organisation monitors action plans /carries out re-audits Craig Short, Audit and Improvement lead officer Via speciality / divisional clinical governance forums minutes Quarterly Both verbal and formal reporting via the ICAG meeting, formal reports to the Patient safety commitee